Kemicalish/generator-trad/README.md

 ```

 If your spreadsheet isn't correctly setup yet, follow: **The Spreadsheet Setup** section before you run the generator
+If your credentials.json isn't in your project directory, follow: **Authentication** section before you run the generator

 Then run the generator to feed the spreadsheet with all needed localized sheets
 ```shell